 The main attraction with Redcon1 Big Noise is that the company has decided not to rely on stimulants like caffeine.
 Most similar products we reviewed are not intended for training later in the day so having such an option is positive.

-At the same time, it contains some L-theanine, which has been shown to improve brain function and concentration [1].
+At the same time, it contains some L-theanine, and one of the studies found on the ScienceDirect website supports the claim that it improves brain function and concentration [1].
 That’s never a bad thing on a fitness journey.

 And the use of betaine seems to help with some energy boosts that don’t come with the tingling sensation you could get from beta-alanine.